hello-from-anon-researcher/hello-from-anon-researcher.github.io/docs/signatures/axenteh.md

 * Year: 2017
 * Blog: https://nakedsecurity.sophos.com/2017/05/30/why-you-should-avoid-star-hop-and-candy-link-in-google-play/

 This malware sample aims to display full screen ads to the user.
 It listens on a variety of system-wide events (user present, boot complete, package install, connectivity change), then checks that the network and screen is on.
-It then decrypts and loads a local payload which contacts the malware developers server to retrieve ad configuration and push full screen ads.
+It then decrypts and loads a local payload which, after a series of network, screen, and time checks, retrieves ad configuration from the internet and pushes ads disruptively to the user.

 ## Signature
 ---